 – Lisalia

-- Make ahead: Prep all the ingredients in advance and store them separately.
+Make ahead: Prep everything ahead of time and store separately.
 Toss together just before serving.

 More Delicious Salad Recipes: